etsy/feature/README.md

 user is not signed in but this is problematic since it means that a user can switch buckets if they sign in or out.
-(We may change the behavior of this bucketing scheme to simply disable the feature for users who are not signed in.
-With that in mind, this bucketing scheme should, for now, only be used after consulting with peter@etsy.com.)
+(We may change the behavior of this bucketing scheme to simply disable the feature for users who are not signed in.)

 Finally the bucketing value `'random'`, causes each request to be bucketed independently meaning that the same user will be in different